 Signing Away Your Rights

-Filing a lawsuit can be complicated and confusing, which is why you need the right legal advice.
-You should be knowledgeable and understand your rights under the Act, but it is also important to have professional guidance.
-Find an experienced Jones Act lawyer for advice and to help you make your case and you have the best chance of winning damages.
+Filing a lawsuit can be complicated and confusing, so you need the right legal advice.
+You should be knowledgeable and understand your rights under the Act, but it is also essential to have professional guidance.
+Find an experienced Jones Act lawyer for advice and to help you make your case, and you have the best chance of winning damages.